nats-io/natscli/README.md

 More details about the `State` section will be shown later when discussing the ack models in depth.

-#### Consuming Pull Based Observables
+#### Consuming Pull-Based Observables

-Pull based Observables require you to specifically ask for messages and ack them, typically you would do this with the client library `Request()` feature, but the `jsm` utility has a helper:
+Pull-based Observables require you to specifically ask for messages and ack them, typically you would do this with the client library `Request()` feature, but the `jsm` utility has a helper:

 First we ensure we have a message: